Structure of Matter

 Hydrogen Bonding

-Hydrogen bonding is a particularly strong dipole-dipole attraction that occurs when hydrogen is covalently bonded to nitrogen, oxygen, or fluorine and is attracted to a.
+Hydrogen bonding is a particularly strong dipole-dipole attraction that occurs when a hydrogen atom covalently bonded to nitrogen, oxygen, or fluorine is attracted to a lone pair on a nearby nitrogen, oxygen, or fluorine atom in another (or the same) molecule.